Yamini2001/DSA-Questions/README.md

 83.   **MaxDiffRemappingDigit.java**: Return the difference between the maximum and minimum values Bob can make by remapping exactly one digit in num.
 84.   **WildCardMatching.py**: The matching should cover the entire input string.
 85.   **MaxDiffIncreasingElement.java**: Return the maximum difference.
 If no such i and j exists, return -1.
+86.   **TrappingRainWater.java**: Given n non-negative integers representing an elevation map where the width of each bar is 1, compute how much water it can trap after raining.

 The steps of the insertion sort algorithm: